 - as a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of abuse or neglect.

-The adult experiencing, or at risk of abuse or neglect will hereafter be referred to as ‘the adult’ throughout this chapter.
+The adult experiencing, or at risk of abuse or neglect will be referred to as ‘the adult’ throughout this chapter.

 The safeguarding duties have a legal effect in relation to organisations other than the local authority on for example the NHS and the police.

 Where someone is 18 or over but is still receiving children’s services and a safeguarding issue is raised, the matter should be dealt with through adult safeguarding arrangements.
-For example, this could occur when a young person with substantial and complex needs continues to be supported in a residential educational setting until the age of 25 (see Transition to Adult Care and Support).
-Where appropriate, adult safeguarding services should involve the local authority’s children’s safeguarding colleagues as well as any relevant partners (for example the police or NHS) or other persons relevant to the case.
+For example, this could occur when a young person with substantial and complex needs continues to be supported in a residential educational setting until the age of 25 (see Transition to Adult Care and Support chapter).
+Where appropriate, adult safeguarding services should involve local authority’s children’s safeguarding colleagues as well as any relevant partners (for example the police or NHS) or other people relevant to the case.
 The level of needs is not relevant, and the young adult does not need to have eligible needs for care and support under the Care Act, or be receiving any particular service from the local authority, in order for the safeguarding duties to apply – so long as the conditions set out above are met.